 - Elephants mourn their dead.
 They will often stand vigil for days over a herd member’s body.
 They will return to the location where a herd member has died years later.

 - In the wild, elephants roam up to 50 miles per day and forage for food up to 18 hours per day.
-Walking helps elephants digest their food.
+Walking helps elephants digest their food which aids in their overall health.

 - Performing elephants are often housed in cramped, unsanitary conditions, left to stand in their own waste and do not receive adequate vet care.

 - Wild elephants can live well into their 60’s or 70’s.
-However, most captive elephants only live into their late 30’s or early 40’s.
+However, most captive elephants only live into their late 30’s to early 50’s.

-- Arthritis and foot rot are two major health problems common in captive elephant due to lack of adequate exercise and standing in their own waste.
-Please follow this link from the BornFree foundation for more information regarding the medical problems that elephants face
+- Arthritis and foot rot are two major health problems common in captive elephants due to lack of adequate exercise and standing in their own waste.
+Please follow this link from the BornFree foundation for more information regarding the medical problems that elephants face.

 - Elephants in captivity are not always housed with other elephants, but instead are often seen as the sole elephants in those environments.
 This goes against their natural social structure which is composed of multiple members (examples: Asha at the Natural Bridge Zoo in Virginia, USA and Nosey who was recently saved).